 - Assistant Professor of Private Law at Maastricht University Faculty of Law

-- Coordinator of International Business Law at the Faculty of Law & School of Business and Economics
+- Coordinator of International Business Law at the Faculty of Law, School of Business and Economics, and Hasselt University (BE)

 - Researcher for the Sectorplan on Globalization & Law Network